nucleuscloud/neosync/docs/docs/deploy/authentication.md

 ## Auth Server Admin Access

 The backend requires minimal admin access to the auth server in order to show information about members within an account.
-If that is not needed or desired, the `AUTH_API_*` environment variables can be ommitted, however the member page will not show any user data for team members.
+If that is not needed or desired, the `AUTH_API_*` environment variables can be omitted, however the member page will not show any user data for team members.

 Neosync currently supports keycloak and auth0 for this feature.

 This is determined by the `AUTH_API_PROVIDER` environment variable that recognizes `auth0` and `keycloak` as their values.
-If ommitted, `auth0` is the default for backwards compatibilty.
+If omitted, `auth0` is the default for backwards compatibility.

 The following environment variables are as follows: